a9tavako/jekyll-chirpy-personal-blog/_personalPosts/2020-05-12-group-covid-testing.md

 date: 2020-05-12
 categories: personalPosts
 ---
 Suppose we need to test 100 people for coronavirus.
 Say each test takes 5 minutes; so a single machine can do it in 8 hours and 20 minutes.
 We can reduce that to 5 hours using basic group testing.

 Suppose for technological reasons we are limited to mixing only 2 samples at a time.
-Because…

-Suppose we need to test 100 people for coronavirus.
-Say each test takes 5 minutes; so a single machine can do it in 8 hours and 20 minutes.
-We can reduce that to 5 hours using basic group testing.

-Suppose for technological reasons we are limited to mixing only 2 samples at a time.
 Because of operational reasons, suppose we can take at most 2 samples from each person.
 Further suppose among all the people who are tested 5% of them are positive (positivity can go higher in severely hit areas).